rapidsai/cugraph/benchmarks/nx-cugraph/pytest-based/README.md

 ### Scripts

 #### 1. `run-main-benchmarks.sh`
-This script allows users to run the main algorithms across multiple datasets and backends.
+This script allows users to run a small set of commonly-used algorithms across multiple datasets and backends.
 All results are stored inside a sub-directory (`logs/`) and output files are named based on the combination of parameters for that benchmark.

 NOTE: If running with all algorithms, datasets on CPU, this script may take a few hours to finish running.